Right Arrow

 TABLE OF CONTENTS

-This article examines the significant impact of musculoskeletal disorders (MSDs) in the construction industry, outlining their real costs, root causes, and how AI-powered video intelligence can help prevent them.
-It provides actionable prevention strategies for the top five causes of MSDs and explains how integrating modern cloud-native camera systems can transform workplace safety without major infrastructure changes.
+This article examines the significant impact of musculoskeletal disorders (MSDs) in the construction industry, outlining their real costs, root causes, and how Video AI can help reduce them.
+It provides actionable strategies to mitigate the top five causes of MSDs and explains how integrating modern cloud-native camera systems can improve workplace safety without major infrastructure changes.

 By